THE ERRATA PROJECT

 captivated by the rugged landscapes in and around Glacier National

-May was born in Pennsylvania to the Watchman family who were of
+May was born in Pennsylvania to a family of

 German-Jewish descent.
 After her parents were killed in an accident,

 she was adopted by the Calhoun family.
 In 1891, she married Charles

 Collier and they traveled west to make a home in Kalispell, Montana,

 where Charles worked for the railroad.
 Eda May gave birth to 10